edriang/react-connect-context-hooks/README.md

 Similar to how `redux` work, the idea of the connected HOC or hook is to get access only to the portion of the state that is relevant to it.

-You can use selections by specifying `stateMappers` and/or `actionMappers`.
+You can use selections by specifying `stateSelectors` and/or `actionSelectors`.

 A selection can be defined in different ways, either using an Array, an Object or a Function: